cloudmesh-community/hid-sp18-520/paper/paper.md

 ```
 [@hid-sp18-520-amardsmon] With API-using the CloudWatch API
 GetMetricStatistics with start and end time can provide detail
-metrics on performance and form setting up alarm
+metrics on performance and form setting up alarm with
+> 'PutMetricAlarm'
-with “PutMetricAlarm” [@hid-sp18-520-amardsmon] on DB Instance.
+[@hid-sp18-520-amardsmon] on DB Instance.

 Based on the user defined baseline for performance and resource to be
 monitored Amazon RDS store the respective monitoring logs including your